Preschool - High School

 We believe that the end goal of an education is to prepare young people with the skills and tools needed to become independent, capable adults who can act with integrity and judgment in the pursuit of their goals and dreams.

-Practical Application
+Application

-The founding concept of our practical program is to encourage students to use the subject they are learning, while they are learning it.
+The founding concept of our program is to encourage students to use the subject they are learning, while they are learning it.

 The ability to use what one is learning in real life gives students the confidence and freedom to build a limitless future for themselves.
 Practical application can include conducting experiments, participating in activities, and completing a variety of hands-on projects.
+Rather than learn just from teachers, our students learn from our curriculum and the world around them as well, with practical application of the subject they are studying.

-Students Take The Lead
+Students Take The Lead – Individualized Academic Programs

 At Delphi, we do not run on a year-by-year grade-level basis.
 Instead each student moves through their own individualized program at their own optimum pace, taking more time when needed and moving more rapidly whenever possible.